24th Annual Research Day

 Call for Abstract Submission

-The Ontario Association on Developmental Disabilities (OADD) Research Special Interest Group (RSIG) is inviting proposals for presentations and posters for its annual research conference, to be held Friday April 17th, 2015 at the Four Points by Sheraton, 3530 Schmon Parkway, Thorold Ontario.
+The Ontario Association on Developmental Disabilities (OADD) Research Special Interest Group (RSIG) is inviting proposals for presentations and posters for its annual research conference, to be held Friday April 8th, 2016 at the Best Western Lamplighter, London, Ontario.

 RSIG was formed to provide an opportunity for researchers, professionals, and other interested individuals working in the field of developmental disabilities to exchange research, ideas, resources, and concerns.

 The objectives of the RSIG meeting are:

 To update research advances in the field of intellectual/developmental disabilities and exchange information regarding ongoing research activities.